 Wondering how long it takes to reach Antarctica from Australia?
-We give you the lowdown of all your options, outline the time frames involved, and include tips on what you should consider, before planning what will undoubtedly be an unforgettable adventure to the end of the world.
+We give you the lowdown on all your options, outline the time-frames involved, and include tips on what you should consider before planning your unforgettable adventure to the end of the world.

 How to reach Antarctica from Australia

 There are three ways you can get to Antarctica from Australia:

 - Join an Antarctica cruise departing directly from Australia (Tasmania) or New Zealand

 - Fly to South America and join a cruise to Antarctica from Ushuaia, the southernmost city in the continent OR

 - Fly to the Antarctic islands of the South Shetlands from Punta Arenas (southern Chile) and cruise the Antarctic Peninsula from there.
 Below, we’ll explain why this may be a good option if you’re not an adventurous cruise fanatic